allegheny-college-cmpsc-101-fall-2023/fibonacci-algorithms-starter/writing/reflection.md

 ## Program Output

-### Use eight fenced code blocks to provide output from eight different runs of `fibonaccicreator` with different inputs
+### Eight different runs of `fibonaccicreator` for comparison experiment

-TODO: Provide the output for running `iterativetuple` with a large and small input
-TODO: Use a fenced code block to provide the requested output

-TODO: Provide the output for running `iterativelist` with a large and small input
-TODO: Use a fenced code block to provide the requested output

-TODO: Provide the output for running `recursivetuple` with a large and small input
-TODO: Use a fenced code block to provide the requested output

-TODO: Provide the output for running `recursivelist` with a large and small input
-TODO: Use a fenced code block to provide the requested output
+TODO: Use eight fenced code blocks to provide the outputs under the headings below.

+TODO: Read these next TODOs to understand how to run your experiment.

-TODO: If an algorithm does not work correctly and you can explain why it does not work, then please provide that output in one of the above fenced code blocks
+TODO: If an algorithm does not work correctly and you can explain why it does not work, then please provide that output in one of the fenced code blocks under the correct heading below.

 TODO: Whenever possible, please use the same "small" and "large" inputs for both the List-based and Tuple-based algorithms.